xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-collector.md

 ### Scheduling Collection

-A good way to determine if the collection setup has been configured correctly is to initiate a one-shot collection.
-This may be performed by selecting the ellipsis icon under the Actions column, and then selecting Run Now.
+An excellent way to determine if the collection setup has been configured correctly is to initiate a one-shot collection.
+This may be performed by selecting the ellipsis icon under the Actions column and then selecting Run Now.
 If the collection is successful, the Status column will indicate a green checkmark with Finished.

 ![Scheduling collection]({{site.baseurl}}/images/cp-getting-started-collection-schedule1.png)
 ![Scheduling collection]({{site.baseurl}}/images/cp-getting-started-collection-schedule2.png)

-Once we have determined that the collection is satisfactory, we can then enter a recurring schedule for collection to be performed automatically.
+Once we have determined that the collection is satisfactory, we can enter a recurring schedule for collection to be performed automatically.

 ![Scheduling collection]({{site.baseurl}}/images/cp-getting-started-collection-schedule3.png)